opendatasoft/semantic-bot/README.md

 [DBpedia](https://wiki.dbpedia.org/) is a knowledge graph containing informations extracted from wikipedia .
 SemanticBot uses DBpedia to perform named entity recognition.
 In other word, to find class of entities (e.g., Italia is a country/PopulatedPLace.. or B.Obama is a President/Person..)

-## YAGO
-[YAGO](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/yago/) is an other knowledge graph that is used for named entity recognition by the SemanticBot.

 ## LOV (Linked Open Vocabularies)
 [LOV](http://lov.okfn.org/) is an ontology search engine.
 It is used by the SemanticBot to find candidate ontologies for opendatasoft datasets.